buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 **In the case of checks based on Proficiencies, the helper must have assigned at least one point in the Proficiency involved**.

-The Narrator will evaluate the possibility that more than one character provides help considering spaces, ways, and times (it' \*\*s not easy to help someone thread a needle).
+The Game Master will evaluate the possibility that more than one character provides help considering spaces, ways, and times (it' \*\*s not easy to help someone thread a needle).

 If the check to help fails critically, the one who was supposed to be helped has a -1 penalty in the check.